christinahedges/gaiaoffline/README.md

 **GaiaOffline** is a Python package for offline querying of Gaia DR3 data.
 It enables you to download Gaia catalog subsets, store them in a local SQLite database, and perform efficient queries without relying on online services.

+The point of this repository is to enable you to create a local catalog with some flexibility, while keeping the on disk size of the catalog small.
+This optimizes for smallest size on disk at any time, not for

 ## Features

 - Download Gaia DR3 catalog data as CSV files and convert them to a local SQLite database.